 We believe that more informed and sustainable outcomes are achieved where governments openly consult with industry and other affected stakeholders.
 We work with governments, both directly and through industry trade bodies, to explain the wider impact that tax proposals will have on the industry, the regulatory environment and our customers.
 We seek to provide pragmatic, proportionate and constructive comments to help meet the objectives of new initiatives in the interests of all of our stakeholders.
-We have engaged with US, UK and other tax authorities on the scope and implementation of a variety of matters including the recent US tax reform and the implications of Brexit on the financial services industry.
+We have engaged with UK tax authorities on the implications of Brexit on the financial services industry and are currently engaging in the wider discussions concerning the OECD project addressing the challenges of the digitalisation of the economy.
 Similarly, we have proactively engaged with civil society forums that are focused on building a sustainable and transparent global tax system.